Create a Winning Career Portfolio: Examples and Tips on What to Include

 Your job history details what you do, but you’ll also want to zoom out the lens and create a list of your marketable skills in your professional portfolio.

 Much of your list will include the technical skills and experience you need for your job.
-For example, you might list your certification as a copywriter or experience writing AI prompts.
+For example, you might list your certification as a copywriter or experience working with LLMs.

 But don’t forget that your soft skills—like communication or time management capabilities—are also a big part of your career story.
 Here’s a soft skills list to inspire you about what to include.